Enhancing and Scaling Search Query Datasets for Recommendation Systems: Introduction

 \section{Introduction}

-Classification of customer interactions is crucial in digital platforms where search queries are prevalent for assistance or page navigation.
+Recognizing precise customer intents is crucial in digital platforms where search queries are prevalent for assistance or page navigation.
 This need is particularly acute in financial services, where AI assistants increasingly serve as frontline customer service channels, handling a wide variety of customer intents spanning account management, payments, security concerns, and other banking functions.
-Given the expansive set of distinct banking products and customer asks, there is significant need to increase the granularity of intents that AI assistants can recognize, and also to address the gap between registered products and customer queries \citep{Zhang_Zhang_Zhan_Wu_Lam_2022}.
-Additionally, when new products and services are offered by institutions, AI assistants must be able to handle related customer queries without waiting for sufficient real user interactions to accumulate and be annotated by humans \citep{Song_He_Wang_Dong_Mou_Wang_Xian_Cai_Xu_2023, fang_chatgpt_2023}.
+At the heart of this challenge lies the data: the raw queries that customers type to navigate financial products and services.
+When harnessed, these queries can dramatically elevate the customer experience by enabling timely, relevant, and precise recommendations.
+In contrast, outdated query matching techniques often lead to misaligned service suggestions, resulting in customer frustration and lost opportunities.

+This paper addresses the business problem of scaling and refining the data that drives recommendation systems in the banking domain.
+Our work recognizes that while embedding models offer a robust, scalable means of interpreting user intent, their performance is inherently bounded by the quality and granularity of the underlying data.
+In a competitive environment where products and services evolve and change, traditional data maintenance strategies that rely on static keyword mappings and fixed business rules quickly become outdated.
+Consequently, the ability to update and expand intent data is paramount to ensuring customer satisfaction, driving conversion rates, and reducing service friction.

+Our proposed system is designed to help manage and enhance the query data feeding embedding-based recommender systems.
+We propose three complementary modules: Synthetic Query Generation, Intent Disambiguation, and Intent Gap Analysis (Figure \ref{fig:overview}).
+Each module is tailored to address a specific challenge within the recommendation pipeline.
+For instance, Synthetic Query Generation enables rapid onboarding of new products and services into the system, significantly alleviating the "cold start" problem that typically plagues recommendation models.
+Intent Disambiguation refines overly broad or overlapping intent labels, thereby enhancing the precision with which user queries are categorized.
+Lastly, Intent Gap Analysis serves as a diagnostic tool, revealing latent customer needs or emerging trends that fall outside the current scope of the model.

+The ability to dynamically refine and enrich the user query dataset translates directly into business value.
+Imagine a scenario where a new financial product is introduced (i.e. a cold start).
+Traditional methods may struggle to incorporate this new product into the recommendation engine until sufficient labeled data accumulates, which can delay deployment and reduce competitive advantage.
+Our system, on the other hand, integrates synthetic data generation and continuous label refinement, ensuring that new offerings are recommended to customers almost immediately.
+This speeds up the time-to-market for new products and services.